Manhattan Motorcycle Accident Lawyers

 I wasn’t wearing a motorcycle helmet during my accident.
 Does that reduce the compensation I can receive for my injuries?

-In New York, all motorcycle riders, including both drivers and passengers, are required to wear a helmet by law.
+In New York, all motorcycle riders, including both drivers and passengers, must wear a helmet by law.
 Appropriate helmet use can offer critical protection for a rider’s head and fact in the event of a motorcycle accident.
 Wearing a helmet may reduce the risk of severe head injury, including traumatic brain injury, by as much as 67 percent.
-However, a rider’s failure to wear a helmet or other protective gear does not impact the amount of compensation they may be entitled to recover.
+However, a rider’s failure to wear a helmet or other protective gear does not impact the amount of compensation they can recover.

 How long does it take to get compensation for my injuries after a motorcycle accident?

 The length of time that it takes for injured victims to receive full compensation for their injuries depends on many factors.
 In some cases, the other driver’s insurance company may contact you soon after the accident to extend a settlement offer.
 Many accident victims mistakenly accept those offers without having an attorney evaluate the actual value of their claim.